Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Dataset Generation

 \section{Dataset Generation}

 Recent retrieval gains are driven by high-quality, domain-specific data, yet publicly available enterprise search datasets remain scarce.
-Existing benchmarks such as MS-MARCO and SciFact focus on web passages or scientific abstracts and do not capture the semi-structured, heterogeneous nature of enterprise data, including support tickets, issue trackers, and internal documentation.
-DevRev-Search addresses this gap by providing a high-fidelity benchmark for enterprise-specific retrieval.
+Existing benchmarks like BEIR \cite{thakur2021beir} do not capture the semi-structured, heterogeneous nature of enterprise data, including support tickets, issue trackers, and internal documentation.
+We seek to address this gap by providing a high-fidelity benchmark for enterprise-specific retrieval.

-Manual annotation is costly, slow, and inherently low-recall, as annotators cannot exhaustively review large corpora, resulting in systematic false negatives.
-To address this, we introduce a scalable, automated dataset construction pipeline that maximizes candidate coverage through multi-stage retrieval while maintaining high precision via an LLM-as-judge.
+Manual annotation is costly and inherently low-recall, as annotators cannot exhaustively review large corpora, resulting in systematic false negatives.
+To address this, we introduce a scalable, automated dataset construction pipeline that maximizes candidate coverage through multi-stage retrieval while maintaining high precision via an LLM-as-a-judge.